 FROM GOLD BAR, WASHINGTON:

-3) Begin hiking along the branch road, towards the false summit hill of Little Haystack.
-The road is overgrown with young deciduous trees, but is easy to follow due to its rocky/gravel imprint.
+1) Begin hiking along the bermed road, towards the false summit hill of Little Haystack.
+The road is overgrown with young deciduous trees and has become a major bushwhack, but the roadway path can be seen/followed due to its rocky/gravel imprint.

-10) Continue east through brush and trees to reach the true summit, which is surrounded by forest and yields no views.
+8) Continue west through brush and trees to reach the true summit, which is surrounded by forest and yields no views.

 Red TapeThere are no permits or fees necessary to visit or summit Little Haystack.